cxrv1n/discordbot-status/README.md

 command-syntax:

-!botstatus <WATCHING/LISTENING/PLAYING> <ONLINE/DND/INVISIBLE> <STATUS>
+!botstatus <WATCHING/LISTENING/PLAYING> <ONLINE/DND/INVISIBLE> "STATUS"
-replace status with the text you want in the status.
+replace "STATUS" with the text you want in the status.